Troy Police: 6-year-old’s death now labeled a homicide

 TROY, N.Y.
-(NEWS10)- The Troy Police Department announced Tuesday they have reclassified the death of six-year-old Davonte Paul as a homicide.
+(NEWS10) — The Troy Police Department announced Tuesday they have reclassified the death of 6-year-old Davonte Paul as a homicide.

 Police responded to a call at the house where Davonte lived with his mother, Nicole Bauer, 31, Bauer’s boyfriend, Kevin Cox, 40, and his two-year-old sister on Feb.
 9. Police said they were initially told by Bauer that Davonte had drowned in a bathtub.